30 Stress-Free Road Trip Activities for Kids

 Road Trip Olympics

-While many of these games are played during the drive itself, Road Trip Olympics is a great way to incorporate physical activities into the rest stops along the way.
+While many of these games are played during the drive, Road Trip Olympics is a great way to incorporate physical activities into the rest stops.

 Create physical challenges at rest stops, like jumping jacks or relay races.

-This active game is great for kids of all ages, motivating everyone to use up all of their bottled-up energy before they get back in the car.
+This active game is great for kids of all ages, motivating everyone to use up their bottled-up energy before they get back in the car.

 Black family of four happily posing in front of a retro car.